Membership Leakage in Label-Only Exposures: Defenses Evaluation

 To mitigate the threat of membership leakage, a large body of defense mechanisms have been proposed in the literature.
 In this section, we evaluate the performance of current membership inference attacks against the state-of-the-art defenses.
 We summarize existing defenses in the following three broad categories.

-\mypara{Generalization Enhancement}As overfitting is the major reason for membership inference to be successful, multiple approaches have been proposed with the aim of reducing overfitting, which are first introduced by the machine learning community to encourage generalization.
-The standard generalization enhancement techniques, such as weight decay (L1/L2 regularization)~\cite{truex2018towards,SZHBFB19}, dropout~\cite{srivastava2014dropout}, and data augmentation, have been shown to limit overfitting effectively, but may lead to a significant decrease in model accuracy.
+\mypara{Generalization Enhancement} As overfitting is the major reason for membership inference to be successful, multiple approaches have been proposed with the aim of reducing overfitting, which are first introduced by the machine learning community to encourage generalization.
+The standard generalization enhancement techniques, such as weight decay (L1/L2 regularization)~\cite{TLGYW18,SZHBFB19}, dropout~\cite{SHKSS14}, and data augmentation, have been shown to limit overfitting effectively, but may lead to a significant decrease in model accuracy.

-\mypara{Privacy Enhancement}Differential privacy~\cite{CMS11,dwork2006calibrating,INSTTW19} is a widely adopted for mitigating membership privacy.
+\mypara{Privacy Enhancement} Differential privacy~\cite{CMS11,DMNS06,INSTTW19} is a widely adopted for mitigating membership privacy.
 Many differential privacy based defense techniques add noise to the gradient to ensure the data privacy in the training process of the ML model.
 A representative approach in this category is DP-Adam~\cite{ACGMMTZ16}, and we adopt an open-source version of its implementation in our experiments.\footnote{\url{https://github.com/ebagdasa/pytorch-privacy}}

-\mypara{Confidence Score Perturbation}Previous score-based attacks have demonstrate that the confidence score predicted by the target model clearly present membership signal.
-Therefore, several approaches aiming to alter the confidence score are proposed.
+\mypara{Confidence Score Perturbation} Previous score-based attacks have demonstrated that the confidence score predicted by the target model clearly presents membership signal.
+Therefore, researchers have proposed several approaches to alter the confidence score.
 We focus on two representative approaches in this category: MemGuard~\cite{JSBZG19} and adversarial regularization~\cite{NSH18}, which changes the output probability distribution so that both members and non-members look like similar examples to the inference model built by the adversary.
 We adopt the original implementation of MemGuard,\footnote{\url{https://github.com/jjy1994/MemGuard}} and an open-source version of the adversarial regularization.\footnote{\url{https://github.com/SPIN-UMass/ML-Privacy-Regulization}}